EVERYTHING YOU NEED TO

 These facilities are for use by building residents only and all users must be over 18 years of age

-Any visitor under 18 years of age must be supervised by a responsible adult and must not be permitted to use the gym facilities
+Any visitor under 18 years of age must be supervised by a responsible adult who lives in the building

 The Owners Corporation and its authorised representatives reserve the right to refuse entry or remove any person from these facilities for any reason